 “It’s not super common — 1 in 20,000 eggs has salmonella,” says Czerwony.
 “But you don’t want to be the person who eats that one egg.”

-The side effects from contracting salmonella aren’t pleasant, she adds.
+The side effects of contracting salmonella aren’t pleasant, she adds.
 “You can get diarrhea and cramps.
 You may start vomiting.
 That can cause you to get dehydrated.
 You really could have some severe health issues.”